b1llywitant0/SNPs-OLR/README.md

+Most of the data analysis was done by me.
+This documentation serves as the proof of my contribution in data analysis.
 You can find the publication of this paper in: https://www.hindawi.com/journals/ijh/2022/6046677/